joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ```
 accompanied by an empty set `[]` of locals in the scope of `If`.

 > *__DETAIL__* spidr's interpreter stores nodes across all program scopes in a single array.
-The interpreter needs to quickly recall these nodes by label when it lowers the graph, so we choose indices in this global array as our labels.
+The interpreter needs to quickly recall these nodes by tag when it lowers the graph, so we choose indices in this global array as our tags.
 In contrast, the high-level Idris graph defines scopes separately, using local namespaces as outlined above.
-Because of this, labels in all but one local namespace do not start at zero, and cannot therefore be list indices.
-Instead, we use a `List (Nat, Expr)` where the `Nat` is the label.
+Because of this, tags in all but one local namespace do not start at zero, and cannot therefore be list indices.
+Instead, we use a `List (Nat, Expr)` where the `Nat` is the tag.
 The lists remain both individually, and collectively, topologically sorted.

 Finally, a `Tensor` is simply a wrapper round an `Expr`, a runtime-available `Shape`, and an erased element type.
 Experiment with `show` on your tensor graphs to see all this in action.
 Note that we have simplified a number of details, so the representation will look different from above.